OfficeDev/office-js-docs-pr/docs/testing/testing-and-troubleshooting.md

 ## Outlook add-in doesn't work correctly

 If an Outlook add-in running on Windows and [using Internet Explorer](../concepts/browsers-used-by-office-web-add-ins.md) is not working correctly, try turning on script debugging in Internet Explorer.

 - Go to Tools > **Internet Options** > **Advanced**.
 - Under **Browsing**, uncheck **Disable script debugging (Internet Explorer)** and **Disable script debugging (Other)**.
 We recommend that you uncheck these settings only to troubleshoot the issue.
 If you leave them unchecked, you will get prompts when you browse.
 After the issue is resolved, check **Disable script debugging (Internet Explorer)** and **Disable script debugging (Other)** again.

 ## Add-in doesn't activate in Office 2013

-If the add-in doesn't activate when the user performs the following steps:
+If the add-in doesn't activate when the user performs the following:

-1. Signs in with their Microsoft account in Office 2013.
+1. Sign in with their Microsoft account in Office 2013.

-2. Enables two-step verification for their Microsoft account.
+2. Enable two-step verification for their Microsoft account.

-3. Verifies their identity when prompted when they try to insert an add-in.
+3. Verify their identity when prompted when they try to insert an add-in.
 Verify that the latest Office updates are installed, or download the [update for Office 2013](https://support.microsoft.com/kb/2986156/).

 ## Add-in dialog box cannot be displayed

 When using an Office Add-in, the user is asked to allow a dialog box to be displayed.
-The user chooses **Allow**, and the following error message occurs:
+The user chooses **Allow**, and the following error message occurs.

 "The security settings in your browser prevent us from creating a dialog box.
 Try a different browser, or configure your browser so that [URL] and the domain shown in your address bar are in the same security zone."